 We live on the ground floor

 Maybe it's a cultural difference.
 But we want an open life, we don't have anything to hide.
-If someone wants to see into our house, he can...
+If anyone wants to see into our house, they can...
 We're here.

 They grew up